 Osaka

-Osaka (135.464E 34.701N) is the heart of Japan’s second industrial belt.
+Osaka (135.464E 34.701N) was Japan’s second largest city (population 3,254,320 in 1940) and the heart of her second industrial belt.
 Located on the delta of the Yodo River, the city has numerous canals and more than 800 bridges.
 The city first became prominent in 1583 under the shogun Toyotomi Hideyoshi and was first opened to Western trade in 1868.
-Militarily important facilities in 1941 included the Fujinagata Dockyard, and the city was the headquarters of the Central District Army.

 Shipyards